-MCD OUTCOME COMPONENT SCHOOL PLAN functioning will be examined.
+MCD OUTCOME COMPONENT SCHOOL PLAN OUTCOIVIE CONFONENT Hilda L. Solis Learning Academy will utilize a cyclical problem-solving model to design differentiation of instruction.
+This process involves four steps and determines the best course of action for instructional differentiation for each student.
+The four steps of the cycle are: Define the Problem In this step, the teacher or team begins with the definition and analysis of the student's problem or instructional need.
+The team will identify the cause of the student's problem and define the problem completely and in objective, measurable terms.
+All relevant data and information regarding the child's functioning will be examined.
 If necessary and appropriate, the team will collect information about the student's functioning outside of the classroom.
-This is helpful at the beginning of the process to aid the team in determining appropriate resources and differentiation strategies. • Plan an Intervention (Differentiation) The next step of the problem-solving process is to set a goal and develop a differentiation plan containing one or more strategies designed to specifically address the student's problem.
+This is helpful at the beginning of the process to aid the team in determining appropriate resources and differentiation strategies. • Plan an Intervention (Differentiation) The next step of the problem-solving process, is to set a goal and develop a differentiation plan containing one or more strategies designed to specifically address the student's problem.
 The goal for the student will be based on baseline data and a projection of appropriate growth based on expected progress for the grade level.
 The strategies will be scientific, research-based interventions specific to the child's need.
 The team is responsible for selecting the right differentiation strategy and to ensure that appropriate instruction is provided.
 The team also establishes a timeline for plan implementation.
 The team must also decide how and when student progress will be monitored.
-The team also specifies who is responsible for implementation and progress monitoring. • Implement the Intervention (Differentiation) The next step involves implementation of the plan.
+The team will also specify who is responsible for implementation and progress monitoring.
+Implement the Intervention (Differentiation) The next step involves implementation of the plan.
 The interventions must be carried out with accuracy and fidelity.
 Observations from administrators will verify that the differentiation is being implemented as it was intended.
 Daily, weekly, or biweekly progress monitoring will be utilized to document positive or negative response to the intervention.
-Teachers will use various forms of curriculum-based assessment to measure student progress. • Evaluate the Student's Progress After a sufficient time, the team will meet and discuss whether the intervention is working for the student.
-All relevant data showing progress over time will be used to reevaluate the student's functioning and determine the next steps for the student.
-These data will include some time-sensitive information, such as data charts that measure a child's progress daily or weekly, and may include other data such as class grades or group-administered assessments.
-Based on these data, the team will decide whether to continue the current strategy, implement a new strategy, move to a more intense strategy, or eliminate the differentiation altogether.
-All decisions will be data-driven.
-The team members will strive to have sufficient data points to best equip the members in determining what should occur next.
-This problem-solving cycle will essentially be repeated for each intervention.
-With each intervention, instruction will become more complex and more intensive as students move through the instruction and master targeted skills. • Progress Monitoring SMArT Academy will utilize progress monitoring to assess students academic progress in core educational skill areas.
-The results of progress monitoring will be used to set appropriate individual goals and adjust
+Teachers will use various forms of curriculum-based assessment to measure student progress.
+Evaluate the Student's Progress After a sufficient time, the team will meet and discuss whether the intervention is working for the student.
+All relevant data showing progress over time will be used to reevaluate the student's functioning and determine the

-Los Angeles Unified School District PUBLIC SCHOOL OF CHOICE SERVICE PLAN FOR SPECIAL EDUCATION
+Los Angeles Unified School District PUBLIC SCHOOL CHOICE 3.0 SERVICE PLAN FOR SPECIAL EDUCATION